Wetlands

-The Global Rewilding Alliance is connecting partners around the world that are working within the same core themes to increase global impact through collaboration and shared strategies.
-Learn more about other important areas of focus for rewilding on our Rewilding in Action page.
+The Global Rewilding Alliance connects partners around the world that are working within the same core themes to increase global impact through collaboration and shared strategies.
+Learn more about other important areas of focus for rewilding on the Working Groups page.

 The future of wetlands will be shaped through rewilding efforts, in which intact food chains and the presence of wild animals in sufficient population numbers play a particularly critical role.